 To register, you must be a member of Montgomery County Road Runners (MCRRC).
 The program is designed for runners who have completed at least one marathon, but first timers are welcome as long as you are running your first marathon, please contact the program directors (winter_amt @mcrrc.org) so that we can ensure that you are properly prepared for this program.
 You should have a consistent mileage base of at least 25 miles per week at the start of the program, and be able to comfortably complete a 12 mile long run.
 We will build to a long run of 22 miles, and average weekly mileage of 40-50 miles per week.
 We welcome runners of all paces, from runners with a projected sub-3:30 hour marathon to runners with a projected 6:00 hour marathon.
 We believe that any committed runner who comes into the program with a solid mileage base and trains consistently should be able to get to the starting line of his or her marathon, injury free.

 Pace Group Placement:

-At registration, you’ll be asked to give at least one recent race time, preferably at a distance shorter than the marathon, to help us place you in an appropriate pace group.
-If you haven’t run a race for a while, we might steer you to one so we can get an idea of your pace.
+At registration, you will be asked to give at least one recent race time, preferably at a distance shorter than the marathon, to help us place you in an appropriate pace group.
+If you have not run a race for a while, we might steer you to one so we can get an idea of your pace.